tumble1999/hello-world/README.md

 git flow feature start platform-name
 ```

-## Rulles for implementing a new platform
+## Rules for implementing a new platform
 * Try to have all build intermediate files to be created in the `build` folder.
 * Try to have the output be created in `build/run` folder.
 * Any extra makefiles that are needed to be created in `targets/` folder.